jpdevries/doctext/README.md

 WIP.
 DocText is a documentation template inspired by [devdocs](http://devdocs.io).
 It comes with a configurable responsive front end theme along with many exciting features like front end editing and web app features such as AJAX loading and offline support.

 ## Feature List

+The below features can currently be found in the develop branch.
+See the [Roadmap](https://github.com/jpdevries/doctext/wiki/Roadmap) for more.

  * Automation through [Grunt Workflow](wiki/Contribution-Guide)
  * Configurable Responsive Template
  * SMACSS complient Sass